vikingJason/5eVaultMain/content/1. Adventures/Hall of Heroes - AutomatonGPT/Quests/Moonstone of Sehanine.md

 #### **Temple Layout**

----

-**Entrance: The Moonlit Archway**
+##### **1. Entrance: The Moonlit Archway**

 - A **vine-covered archway** marks the entrance to the ruins, flanked by glowing moon-shaped sigils that softly pulse in time with the party’s footsteps.
 - Feywild flora creeps along a cobblestone pathway, with bioluminescent plants casting soft hues of blue and silver light.
 - The air is filled with the faint, sweet scent of blooming moonflowers, adding an otherworldly calm.
 A gentle wind seems to hum a melody in honor of Sehanine.

----

-1. **The Moonlit Courtyard:**
+##### 2. **The Moonlit Courtyard:**
 The entrance leads to a wide courtyard with a shallow, reflecting pool at its center.

 **Statues of Sehanine**, carved from moonstone, are scattered throughout.
 Many are broken, their elegant forms crumbled into moss-covered rubble.
 Others remain intact, their serene faces gazing upward as if in prayer.

 A **reflecting pool**, broken and cracked, lies at the center of the courtyard.
 Its waters shimmer unnaturally under the eternal twilight sky, reflecting constellations that aren’t visible in the sky above.
 The water is enchanted—if disturbed, it awakens **Guardian Wisps**, small celestial entities that defend the temple.

 **Challenge:**

 - Stepping into the pool triggers the wisps to attack (2-4 wisps, use the _Will-o’-Wisp_ stat block).
 - To safely pass, the players can offer a small prayer to Sehanine (DC 13 Religion check) or solve a riddle inscribed on the pool’s edge.

 **Riddle Example:**
 _“I fade in the sun but thrive in the night;
 I guide the lost with my gentle light.
 What am I?”_
 (_Answer: The Moon_)

----
+##### **3. Entry Room**

-2. **The Hall of Reflections:**
+##### **4. The Hall of Reflections:**
 A long, narrow hall stretches before the players, its walls polished to a mirror-like shine.
 The surfaces shimmer with magical illusions, showing fleeting images of loved ones, past regrets, or unrealized dreams.
 The hall is enchanted to test the resolve of those who enter.

 **Challenge:**

 - Creatures passing through must succeed on a **DC 15 Wisdom saving throw** or become charmed for 1d4 rounds, unable to move forward as they are captivated by the illusions.
 - A successful **Insight (DC 14)** or **Arcana (DC 13)** check allows a character to identify the illusions as harmless and guide their companions through.
 - Alternatively, one of the reflections may offer cryptic advice about the temple’s trials if the players interact with it.

----
+##### **5. The Storage Room**
+- Careful investigation (Perception DC 15) reveals side rooms containing ancient scrolls, moonlit crystals, or Feywild relics, such as:
+	- A **Starlight Diadem** (headwear that grants one use of _Guiding Bolt_ per long rest).
+	- Moonlit **potions of healing**, glowing faintly and tasting of cool night air.

+##### **6. Guardian’s Lair**
+One room houses a **celestial wolf** blessed by Sehanine, silently watching intruders.
+It may attack unless the party passes a test of wisdom or reverence.

+##### **7. Central Hallway**
+Animated statues of elven warriors bathed in perpetual moonlight.
+They defend the temple by testing intruders’ worthiness.

-**Central Hallway: Path of Moonbeams**
+##### **8. Path of Moonbeams**
 - A shattered, once-grand hall leads deeper into the temple.
 The walls are adorned with faded murals of Sehanine’s blessings—depictions of elves traveling under the moonlight, visions of hidden truths, and the phases of the moon.
 - Faint **beams of moonlight** cut through the cracks in the ceiling, creating shifting spotlights that seem to move when not directly observed.
 - **Illusions and Magical Traps:**
     - Sections of the hallway contain illusory walls that appear solid but can be passed through (Perception DC 14 to detect).
     - False **moonstone decoys** on ornate pedestals radiate faint magical energy, triggering traps if touched.
 These traps might summon **Lunar Beasts** (shadow panthers or spectral hounds) or release bursts of radiant energy.

----

-**Side Rooms: Secrets of the Temple**

-- **Hidden Chambers:**

-    - Careful investigation (Perception DC 15) reveals side rooms containing ancient scrolls, moonlit crystals, or Feywild relics, such as:
-        - A **Starlight Diadem** (headwear that grants one use of _Guiding Bolt_ per long rest).
-        - Moonlit **potions of healing**, glowing faintly and tasting of cool night air.

-- **Guardian’s Lair:**

-    - One room houses a **celestial wolf** blessed by Sehanine, silently watching intruders.
-It may attack unless the party passes a test of wisdom or reverence.

----
+###### **Key NPC: The Moonlit Oracle**

+- **Description:** An ancient elven spirit tied to Sehanine’s temple, the **Moonlit Oracle** appears as a shimmering, translucent figure bathed in soft moonlight.
+- **Role:** The Oracle tests the party’s intentions, offering cryptic guidance about the challenges within the temple and the location of the Moonstone.
+If the party shows reverence, the Oracle may even aid them by dispelling illusions or healing minor wounds.
+- **Personality:** Wise and serene, the Oracle is deeply loyal to Sehanine and speaks in poetic riddles.

+1. **Activation Clue:**
+    Inscribed on the edge of the altar is a riddle written in glowing Elvish glyphs: _"Cycles flow and phases shift,
+    From shadow's fall to moonlight's gift.
+    Align the path, the truth to see,
+    A key awaits in harmony."_

+    This clue hints that the party must interact with the phases in a specific order.

-**Ritual Chamber: The Heart of the Temple**
+##### **9. Ritual Chamber: The Heart of the Temple**

 The Sacred Moonstone rests on an altar Pale moonlight s, illuminating the room.